Saints Reacts Results: Is the team headed in the right direction?

 Earlier this week, we ran our weekly confidence poll to see how fans were feeling about the team.
-After the Saints dropped their 2nd straight game on Sunday, losing 26-9 to the Tampa Bay Buccaneers, fans are in a very low place this week.
-Only 7% of voters feel that the team is still headed in the right direction.
-This is another huge drop from last week, but it is not surprising given how much the team struggled in that game, where their only points came in the form of 3 field goals.
+After the New Orleans Saints dominated the New England Patriots 34-0 in Foxborough last Sunday, it looks like fans are feeling better.
+58% of this week’s voters are feeling that confident that the team is headed in the right direction.
+This a huge improvement from last week’s nosedive to 7%, which is no surprise after the Saints finally served up a complete game on both offense and defense to hand deliver Bill Belichick one of the worst losses of his career.

-The New Orleans Saints will hit the road this week to take on the New England Patriots at Gillette Stadium in Foxborough.
-Let’s hope the Saints can get back into the win column and give a much-needed boost of confidence to fans.
+The Saints will hit the road again this week to take on the Houston Texans at NRG Stadium.
+Let’s hope they can continue their winning ways and keep those numbers trending up.

 Check out DraftKings Sportsbook, the official sportsbook partner of SB Nation.